martin-liu/cv/src/content/resume/resume.md

 # Me
-13+ years of experience designing and scaling large-scale Data and AI/ML systems.
+15+ years of experience designing and scaling large-scale ML and distributed systems.
 Expertise in bridging technical innovation with business needs to create scalable, enterprise-grade AI solutions.
-Now focus on Generative AI systems that automate complex, time-intensive tasks.
+Now focus on Agentic AI systems that automate complex, time-intensive tasks.

 ### Links